pedinil/Backend-Favourite-Recipes/README.md

 - [Spring Boot 2.7](https://spring.io/projects/spring-boot#support)

 ## Configuration properties
-Application can be configure by your "application.yml"
+Application can be configure by your "application.yml" For running the dev enviroment  "application-dev.yml"

 ##